wolfspyre/dashing-octoprint/README.md

 ###Required Widgets

 The graphs depend on (Jason Walton's Rickshawgraph plugin)[https://gist.github.com/jwalton/6614023].
 The process for installation is pretty straightforward.
-You should review the installation instructions contained within the repo, as they may supercede these; but this should get you going.
+You should review the installation instructions contained within the repo, as they may supersede these; but this should get you going.
 There are two ways to do it.

 -	Manual Installation